MoeySeanJean/techjam2026/README.md

 | passed the accuracy gate | **all** | **all** |
 | demoted on re-verification | 0 | 0 |

-**Every officially specified shape that can be run at all beats both the naive baseline and `torch.compile(max-autotune)` — 26 of 26 measurements.** The narrowest margins are 2.32x over the reference and 1.02x over `torch.compile`;
-that last one is parity rather than a win, and the technical report says so.
-`torch.compile` clears the accuracy gate on all 14 official shapes, so every comparison above is against an admissible opponent.
+**Every official shape with a runnable reference beats both the naive baseline and `torch.compile(max-autotune)` — 26 of 26 measurements.** The narrowest margins are 2.32x over the reference and 1.02x over `torch.compile`; that last one is parity rather than a win. `torch.compile` clears the accuracy gate on all 14 official shapes, so every comparison above is against an admissible opponent.

 **Shape 14 is the exception.** `B32-S100000-d1024-H16-F1024-L2` would require the reference to allocate an 18.6 TB attention score matrix, so the reference cannot